dasilvactu/openweathermap/README.md

-# opemweathermap API
+# openweathermap API

 This project aims to demonstrate the integration of different APIs, such as the Twitter API for managing tweets and the OpenWeather API for retrieving weather data.
-Taking advantage of these APIs, the user can publish a tweet with the current weather of a city and the average temperature forecast for 5 days
+By taking advantage of these APIs, the user can publish a tweet with the current weather of a city and the average temperature forecast for 5 days

 Example of a tweet: